Robin Ramsay (actor): Personal life

-Ramsay is father of Robina Ramsay, an internationally ranked dressage rider, and anthropologist Tamasin Ramsay.
+Ramsay is father of Robina Ramsay, an internationally ranked dressage rider, and actress Tamasin Ramsay.

 Career

 Theatre

 After returning to Australia, Ramsay joined the fledgling Union Theatre Company in Melbourne.
 He starred in Moon on a Rainbow Shawl, produced for the first Adelaide Festival in 1960.

 He has played roles in theatre locally starting from 1957 and then went to the United States in 1961 and joined the Theatre Company of Boston.
 He then toured the country in The National Repertory Theatre, with Eva Le Gallienne and Faye Emerson.

-In 1964, he took the role of Fagin in the hit musical Oliver! on Broadway, a role he played for a further two years in New York, followed by a record-breaking national tour.
-He shared the bill with the Beatles, singing a song from the musical in a subsequently memorable edition of The Ed Sullivan Show.
+In 1964, he took over the role of Fagin in the hit musical Oliver! on Broadway, a role he played for a further two years in New York, followed by a record-breaking national tour.
+He shared the bill with The Beatles, singing a song from the musical in a subsequently memorable edition of The Ed Sullivan Show.
 In 1966, Ramsay recreated his role of Fagin for a West End revival of Oliver!.

 Television

 Returning to Australia, Ramsay's role as Charlie Cousens in Bellbird, Australia's first successful television soap opera, garnered him considerable public notice.
-A regular character on the show from August 1967, Ramsay left in May 1968 to take the role of Fagin in a Japanese stage production of Oliver!.
+A regular character on the show from August 1967, Ramsay left in May 1968 to take the role of Fagin in a New York stage production of Oliver!.

-The show's producers decided to kill off his character, with Cousens falling off a wheat silo, staging what has been described as "one of the most-watched and best-remembered moments in Australian TV history", fans wrote letters protesting about his death and even sent flowers to his funeral.
+Ramsay suggested that his character be killed-off, and the show's producers agreed and had Charlie fall off a wheat silo to his death.
+The scene has been described as "one of the most-watched and best-remembered moments in Australian TV history", and fans wrote letters protesting about his death and even sent flowers to his funeral.

 He appeared in the TV movie Wicked City.

 Return to stage

 Ramsay returned to the theatre playing the controversial priest Daniel Berrigan in the Trial of the Catonsville Nine in Sydney.
-He went on to play Pontius Pilate in 's original production of Jesus Christ Superstar.
+He went on to play Pontius Pilate in Jim Sharman's original production of Jesus Christ Superstar.
 He was in the first production at the opening of the Sydney Opera House in 1972: playing MacHeath in The Threepenny Opera.
 Ramsay spent the next few years as a leading actor with the Sydney Theatre Company, the Melbourne Theatre Company, and working in film and television.
 He has twice won the Melbourne Critics Circle Award for Best Actor.
 He was in Medea, the opening production of the Melbourne Arts Centre, playing opposite Zoe Caldwell.